Famous in Nashik That Will Surprise You 2025

 Gangapur Dam

-Gangapur Dam is a scenic getaway offering stunning sunset views, peaceful surroundings, and boating activities
+Gangapur Dam is one of the nashik famous things is a scenic getaway offering stunning sunset views, peaceful surroundings, and boating activities

 Gangapur Dam